AnyChart/docs.anychart.com/Working_with_Data/Data_From_XML.md

   chart.draw();
 ```

 Setting data using XML format is very similar to the way of setting data in JavaScript.
-The name of each tag in XML config corresponds to the name of a method and names of parameters for tags correspond to parameter in JS.
+The name of each tag in XML configuration corresponds to the name of a method and names of parameters for tags correspond to parameter in JS.
 Snippet below shows a sample of setting data in XML format

 ```
   // xml data